Francis Erskine Loch: Life

 From May 1803 to 1805 he served under his cousin, Captain Adam on the captured French frigate Chiffonne in the North Sea and the English Channel.
 On Chiffonne he saw major action on 10 June 1805 when Chiffonne was among the Royal Navy vessels that drove two French corvettes and 15 gun-vessels ashore at Fecamp.
 The French warships had been escorting 14 transports.
 In December 1805, he transferred to HMS Resistance with Captain Charles Adam.
 In January 1806 he was promoted to lieutenant on HMS Diadem under Rear Admiral Charles Stirling.
 His most important action in this period was on HMS Queen Charlotte (the replacement ship to the earlier one of that name), at the blockade of Rio de la Plata.
 He stayed with Queen Charlotte until his promotion to captain.

 His first command was on HMS Rover in 1812.
 He moved to HMS Minstrel in 1815, and HMS Eden in 1821.
 In the latter he served in the East Indies and Persian Gulf, acting as the senior officer for this zone.
 His last active service was from June to September 1839 on HMS Hastings in the Mediterranean.

 He was invalided out of active service in the summer of 1839.
-From September 1839 to September 1841 he was commander of HMS Victory, not the famous ship, but a guard-ship placed at Portsmouth.
+From September 1839 to September 1841 he was commander of HMS Victory, while a guard-ship at Portsmouth.
 In 1847 he was made naval aide-de-camp to Queen Victoria (a prestigious but non-active role).
 Loch then underwent several promotions, but without command: rear admiral (1850); vice admiral (1857); admiral (1860).